shai-amar/design-patterns/README.md

 <br/><br/>

 <h4>Singleton Lazy Instanciation</h4>
 Instanciate the Singleton only when the client start uses the Singleton.
-Can be used when the singleton needs to instanciate parameters in the Constructor.
+Can be used when the singleton needs to instanciate parameters in the Constructor.</br>
-There is the problem of instanciate 2 instances of a singleton with 2 Threads simultaniously, which has tried to solve unsucsessfully with double locking mechanism.
+There is the problem of instanciate 2 instances of a singleton with 2 Threads simultaniously, which has tried to solve unsucsessfully with double locking mechanism.</br>
-This solution is an elegant solution that solves this specific issue and insures that the first client (doesn't matter from which thread) instanciates the Singleton.
+This solution is an elegant solution that solves this specific issue and insures that the first client (doesn't matter from which thread) instanciates the Singleton.</br>

 <b>Singleton Lazy instanciation class diagram</b>